LightGirix/LightGirix/README.md

 # LightGirix
-Hello, my real name is Teetath Sukhawattana 🙂, better know me online as Light (he/him) (not to confuse with other Light(s) out there!)
+Hello, my real name is Teetath Sukhawattana!
+Better know me online as Light (he/him) (not to confuse with other Light(s) out there!)
-> Be eepy!
-And happy!
+> Be eepy and happy!

+Main contact:
+- Discord: **lightgirix**

 ## Who am I?
-I'm a computer engineering student studying at Chulalongkorn University in the
+I'm a **computer engineering student** studying at Chulalongkorn University in the
 *Computer Engineering and Digital Technology* cirriculum.

 ![](https://raw.githubusercontent.com/CEDT-Chula/For-The-Cedt-Badge/9158fba08249df3322bb7e08b5b41ab7633fc62a/badges/nisit-chula.svg)
 ![](https://raw.githubusercontent.com/CEDT-Chula/For-The-Cedt-Badge/9158fba08249df3322bb7e08b5b41ab7633fc62a/badges/cedt-engineer.svg)

+I do, if possible, want to work as a **Game Developer** or any work related to creating games!.

+My favorite games including but not limited to:
+- UNDERTALE, DELTARUNE ❤️
+- Stardew Valley 🐥
+- Slay the Spire 🃏
+- OMORI 😐
+- The Mystery of Caketropolis 🐲

 ## My Stats
 ![](https://github-readme-stats.vercel.app/api?username=LightGirix&show_icons=true)

-## My skills level
+## My Skill Level
 - Fundamental

 ![](https://skillicons.dev/icons?i=python,cpp)